O-Network-project/o-network-api/README.md

 php artisan key:generate
 ```

-Open the `.env` one, and set all the values prefixed with `DB_` to match your own database configuration.
+Open the `.env` file, and set all the values prefixed with `DB_` to match your own database configuration.
 For example, with a database named `o_network`:

 ```dotenv
 DB_CONNECTION=mysql